Strait of Hormuz remains choked off for 94 days, trapping sailors

-The Strait of Hormuz remains choked off for 94 days, causing significant paralysis in global shipping and leading to stress and exhaustion for thousands of trapped seafarers.
+The Strait of Hormuz continues to be blocked for over three months, causing immense stress and exhaustion for thousands of seafarers trapped in the region.

 Image is an AI-generated illustration, not a real photograph.